Manufacturing Technology

 MAMT 115 Introduction to Machine Shop3 Credits

-Safety procedures: using bench tools, layout tools, power saws, and taps; sharpening general purpose drills, grinding lathe bits; and identifying and operating basic machines such as the bench grinder, drill press, band saw, and others.
-One hour lecture and three hours laboratory per week.
+Focus on safety procedures in machining, including: using bench tools, layout tools, power saws, and taps; sharpening general purpose drills; grinding lathe bits; and identifying and operating basic machines, such as the bench grinder, drill press, band saw, and others.

 Fees: Yes.